go-aah/aah/README.md

 ***v0.8 [released](https://github.com/go-aah/security/releases/latest) and tagged on Oct 04, 2017***

-Security library houses all the application security implementation (Authentication, Authorization, Session Management, CORS, CSRF, Security Headers, etc.) by aah framework.
+Security library houses all the application security implementation (Authentication, Authorization, Session Management, CSRF, Security Headers, etc.) by aah framework.

 *`security` developed for aah framework.
 However, it's an independent library, can be used separately with any `Go` language project.
 Feel free to use it.*